guber25/Time_Series/README.md

-# Time_Series
+# US GDP prediction
-This repository is dedicated to the group project for the exam Time Series and Forecasting.
+This repository is dedicated to the group project for the exam __Time Series and Forecasting__.
 The project's authors are:
 - [__Guglielmo Berzano__](https://github.com/guber25)
 - [__Nicolò Pignatelli__](https://github.com/NicoPigna)